sitespeedio/sitespeed.io/docs/documentation/throttle/index.md

 # Throttle
 {:.no_toc}

+* Lets place the TOC here
+{:toc}

+## Introduction

-Simulate slow network connections on Linux and Mac OS X.
+**Throttle lets you *simulate slow network connections* on Linux and Mac OS X.**

-Inspired by [tylertreat/Comcast](https://github.com/tylertreat/Comcast), the [connectivity setting in the WPTAgent](https://github.com/WPO-Foundation/wptagent/blob/master/internal/traffic_shaping.py) and [sltc](https://github.com/sitespeedio/sltc).

-Throttle uses *pfctl* on Mac and *tc* on Linux to simulate different network speeds.
+Throttle uses *pfctl* on Mac and *tc* on Linux to simulate different network speeds and is inspired by [tylertreat/Comcast](https://github.com/tylertreat/Comcast), the [connectivity setting in the WPTAgent](https://github.com/WPO-Foundation/wptagent/blob/master/internal/traffic_shaping.py) and [sltc](https://github.com/sitespeedio/sltc).

+**What is Throttle good for?**

+It is usually used for two different things:

+ - You run it as a standalone tool setting simulate different connection speeds.
+ - You integrate it in your (web performance) tool to simulate different connections.

 You can set the download/upload speed and RTT.
 Upload/download is in kbit/s and RTT in ms.